ParkerBooth/ParkerBooth.github.io/index.md

 **Description**: This project aimed to provide a dashboard of testing metrics that is easily accessible to coaches.
 The goal was to combine all of the metrics that Football values and showcase them in a one-stop shop.

 The dashboard's capabilities allow coaches to select different players and dates to review individual metrics easily.
+The metrics covered in this dashboard come from Catapult, Vald ForceDecks, Body Weight, and Hydration.
+These metrics are all shown as z-scores to compare players to their prior 30-day averages for practice and load preparations.

 <img src="/images/Football Metrics Dashboard.png"/>